-Drag and drop items from the browser to the diagram pane
+To drag and drop items from the Model Browser to the diagram pane

-- 1. In the Browser tree, select the created model element you wish to draw. - 2.
-Drag it to the desired location on the diagram pane and drop it there.
+- 1. In the Model Browser, select the created model element you wish to draw. - 2.
+Drag the selected model element to the desired location on the diagram pane and drop it there.